18 Different Types of Bees

 When the eggs hatch, the young will consume this food as their primary source of nutrition.

-Be on the lookout for yellow-faced bees on carrot plants, Golden Alexanders, swamp milkweed, and common boneset between May and September.
+Be looking for yellow-faced bees on carrot plants, Golden Alexanders, swamp milkweed, and common boneset between May and September.

 These are the places where they are most likely to be found.